pingcap/talent-plan/rust/lesson-plan.md

 project comes with a test suite, and the project should not be considered finished until it passes with `cargo test`.

-You should not read the example code for any project until completing the project yourself.
+**You should not read the example code for any project until completing the project yourself**.
 You are encouraged though to learn from and apply techniques they contain to your own projects retroactively.
 Keep in mind though that the example projects are not the only way &mdash; or even the best way &mdash; to solve the problems.
 Trust yourself and your own creativity.